uj-robotics/krakrobot2016-online/python_simulator/README.md

 Robot can issue commands with multiple ticks, for instance [MOVE, 10], but such a move will be discretized into 10 separate 1-tick moves.

-On start of the simulation Simulator calls **init** on provided RobotController instance and provides RobotController with constants for this run (i.e. moving speed, turning speed, noise of move, noise of turn, noise of GPS, noise of sonar, CPU execution time limit, sonar speed, GPS speed
+On the start of the simulation Simulator calls **init** on provided RobotController instance and provides RobotController with constants for this run (i.e. moving speed, turning speed, gps measurement speed, noise of move, noise of turn, noise of GPS, noise of sonar, CPU execution time limit ).
-).

 All constants lie within bounds specified in the Constants Bounds section.